hcheung01/system_engineering-devops/README.md

-## System Engineering & DevOps Track at codingschool School
+## System Engineering & DevOps Track

 ## About
-This repository is one of the several tracks that I've been learning to become a Full Stack Software Engineer at codingschool School and below is a tree that displays files in this directory:
+This repository is one of the several tracks that I've been learning to become a Full Stack Software Engineer at and below is a tree that displays files in this directory:

 ## Major Focus for this track
 * Bash